rstenet/PS/IPv4_TCP_PortScanner/README.md

 If all the ports are open this will be fast, too.
 But normally the example above will run for more than half an hour, because of the 2 seconds default timeout of TcpClient.Connect.

 To overcome this some like [securethelogs/PSpanner](https://github.com/securethelogs/PSpanner) are using timeouts.
-Others are like [BornToBeRoot/PowerShell_IPv4PortScanner](https://github.com/BornToBeRoot/PowerShell_IPv4PortScanner) are using multithreading.
+Others like [BornToBeRoot/PowerShell_IPv4PortScanner](https://github.com/BornToBeRoot/PowerShell_IPv4PortScanner) are using multithreading.

 Here both techniques are combined.
 Additional to that the RunspacePool jobs are created and checked in chunks equal to the parallelism chosen.
 This minimizes the RAM used.